What is Building Approval?

 - Sheds

-In Western Australia there are two types of applications forms for building permits.
+In Western Australia, there are two types of application forms for building permits.
 A Building Permit Certified (BA1) and a Building Permit Uncertified (BA2).

 Building Permit Certified (BA1)